berops/claudie/docs/getting-started/detailed-guide.md

     ...
     ```

-15. Update the crd with the new inputmanifest to incorporate the desired changes.
+15. Update the crd with the new InputManifest to incorporate the desired changes.

     !!! danger "Deleting existing secrets!"
         **Deleting or replacing existing input manifest secrets triggers cluster deletion!** To add new components to your existing clusters, generate a new secret value and apply it using the following command.